Q.1. Give five examples of data that you can collect from your day-to-day life.

 - Literacy rate figures obtained from Educational Survey

-Question 2.
+Q.2.
 Classify the data in Q.1 above as primary or secondary data.

-II .
-In each of these classes, the least number is called the lower class-limit and the greatest number is called upper class-limit.
+- In each of these classes, the least number is called the lower-class limit and the greatest number is called the upper-class limit.